 The team kept an identical color scheme as the Texans and changed their name to the Colts as a nod to the previous franchise who wore green and silver.

-The helmet, while the iconic horseshoe has remained throughout the team’s existence, had seen its fair share of changes, but they grow more subtle as time ticks by.
+Back to the team’s helmet discussion.
+While the iconic horseshoe has remained throughout the team’s existence, had seen its fair share of changes, but they grow more subtle as time ticks by.

-The decal in the back look would’ve become even more unique these days had the Colts decided to ultimately keep the look, but was soon dropped in 1957 to the familiar helmet we see today.
+The decal in the back look would’ve become even more unique these days had the Colts decided to ultimately keep it, but was soon dropped in 1957 to resemble the familiar helmet we see today.

-1960s to Present
+The 1960s to Present

-The only things that have seen changes to the Colts’ helmet were the shades of blue and the facemask.
+The only elements that have seen changes to the Colts’ helmet were the shades of blue and the facemask.
 Some state the horseshoes on the helmet were thinner and wider from 1957 until 1977, which can be evidenced with this visual.

 In 1995, the Colts switched to a royal blue facemask, matching their jersey and logo and finally in 2004, reverted back to gray and have remained so ever since.

 The team has resisted temptation even if they did relocate 35 seasons ago.
 It’s refreshing to see things like this in a time when teams are trying to get “too cute” with their uniforms.
 This look should remain the same fifty years from today.